 Photos from the film

 Eva Kübar about the film…

 Hilda Ha.
 Off the grid is a story about a wild and free German woman who has consciously chosen to live off grid, which gives her a certain financial freedom – when there’s no utility bills or bank loans there is also no need to work 9 to 5.

 Where did you get the inspiration for this topic?

 I have known Hilda for some years already and from the very first moment her lifestyle has been inspiring for me.
 It requires a lot of bravery to build a tiny house from scratch by yourself, and secondly I really appreciate her life philosophy and extremely tiny footprint – she consumes very little and leaves nothing behind.

 What does the concept of “Arts of Survival” mean for you?

 Arts of Survival puts a spark in your eyes and gives you the strength to keep living as a person – whether it’s Seto leelo-singing, hiking in a swamp or keeping chicken.
-In my film Hilda Ha I’m approaching the “Arts of Survival” in a very modern yet ancient way – living off-grid is very trendy from one point of view but essentially means going back to a place where conveniences we take for granted were not easily accessible.
+In my film Hilda Ha.
+Off the grid I’m approaching the “Arts of Survival” in a very modern yet ancient way – living off-grid is very trendy from one point of view but essentially means going back to a place where conveniences we take for granted were not easily accessible.